 Understanding keys is pretty important.
 They can tell you a lot about a lock.
 I know a few guys who have gotten into lockpicking and immediately began throwing away the keys to their practice locks.
 This is stupid in my opinion.
 There is a TON to be learned from the study of keys.
 Let’s look at some of the nomenclature of keys.

 Bow: The bow (pronounced like “bow and arrow,” not “bow of the ship”) of the key is the “handle” portion of the key.
-This potentially contains a wealth of information.
+The bow potentially contains a wealth of information.
 Sometimes a bow will be stamped or embossed with a code or the key profile.
-In the majority of cases the very shape of the bow indicates the manufacturer of the lock.
+Almost always the very shape of the bow provides some information.
+It usually indicates the manufacturer of the lock.

-Blade: The blade of the key is the portion that goes into the keyway and interacts with the lock’s tumblers.
+Blade: The blade of the key is the portion that goes into the keyway.
+It contains the “bitting” which interacts with the lock’s tumblers.

 Shoulder: The shoulder doesn’t seem very important but it is.
 The shoulder controls the depth to which you can insert the key into the lock.
 This ensures that the pins are all lined up with the correct cut on the key blade If the key went further in, pins would not sit flat in the cut beds, they would begin to ride up the backslope of the cut.